 Highly interesting books in full color with photographs, illustrations, and kid-friendly design!
 I’m impressed with the way this book series delivers factual information without dumbing it down or making it too difficult to read.
 Amazing Animal Facts Chapter Books give 8-year-olds a science chapter book series they’ll love.
 ADDED TO: STEAM and STEM Chapter Books for Kids

 Strongheart: Wonder Dog of the Silver Screen by Candace Fleming, illustrated by Eric Rohmann

 REALISTIC / HISTORICAL FICTION / BOOKS ABOUT DOGS

-From his beginnings as a maltreated German police dog to subsequent adoption and new life as a beloved movie star, this suspenseful story is filled with both love and hope along with false accusations and jail time.
+From his beginnings as a maltreated German police dog (sensitive reader alert!) to subsequent adoption and new life as a beloved movie star, this suspenseful story is filled with both love and hope along with false accusations and jail time.
 Readers will zip through this heart-warming story and dog lovers will be extra impressed with this German Shepard’s incredible true story.
 Fantastic black-and-white illustrations throughout.

 Stink and the Shark Sleepover by Megan McDonald, illustrated by Peter H. Reynolds